gerritjvv/kafka-fast/README.md

 Sometimes if might be as simple as increasing the number of ```:consumer-threads```, try 4, 6 threads.
 Normally if you see that you can keepup with processing kafka messages from the connector even if the queue contains allot of messages still
 this is a sign that you are not fetching fast enough.

+**MSG Channel Buffer**

+The message buffer between fetching threads and the calling code is 100 by default.
+Depending on the message size etc and memory usage this value can be reduced.
+Increasing it doesnt seem to increase performance.

 ## Java